t-shoemaker/2024_dtl_lm-interpretability/chapters/07_intro-to-llms.md

 perform a foundational task, usually next-token prediction.
 Then, once that model is trained, practitioners **fine-tune** that model for other tasks.
-The fine-tuned variants benefit from the generalized language representations learned during pretraining, but they adapt those representations to more specific contexts and tasks.
+The fine-tuned variants benefit from the generalized language representations learned during pretraining but they adapt those representations to more specific contexts and tasks.

 The best place to find these pretrained models is [Hugging Face][hf].
 The